-In the US alone, approximately 23,000 regulatory measures are proposed annually across industries.5 How do companies stay ahead of all the requirements?
+In the U.S. alone, approximately 23,000 regulatory measures are proposed annually across industries.
+How do you get—and stay—ahead?

-Knowledge is key to overcoming risks and non-compliance.
-Take this 1-minute quiz to find out whether you’re a compliance genius or a generalist.
+Knowledge is key to avoiding the risks of non-compliance.
+Take this one-minute quiz to see if you’re a compliance genius—or a generalist.